gosuda/boxo-starter-kit/02-network/README.md

 ## 🎓 Practice Exercises

 ### Basic Exercises
-1. Create a simple file sharing application using Bitswap
+1. Create a simple file sharing application using libp2p
 2. Implement a custom want-list prioritization algorithm
 3. Build a network monitor that displays real-time peer connections

 ### Advanced Exercises
-1. Design a content distribution network using IPFS
+1. Design a content distribution network using libp2p
 2. Implement a reputation system for peer selection
 3. Create a caching layer that optimizes block retrieval patterns

-You now understand how IPFS uses P2P networking and Bitswap for efficient block exchange.
+You now understand how libp2p uses P2P networking for efficient block exchange.
 The next modules will show you how to structure and organize this networked data! 🚀